 The "validation method" specifies a method to "relate" the mutual authentication processed by this protocol with other authentications already performed in the underlying layers and to prevent man-in-the-middle attacks.
-It decides the value of v which is an input to authentication protocols.
+It decides the value v that is an input to the authentication protocols.